Essviv/git/README.txt

-Git is a version control system.
+Git is a distributed version control system.
-Gis is free.
+Gis is a free software.